pantheon-systems/documentation/source/content/guides/drupal-9-migration/04-migrate-manual-d9.md

 editpath: drupal-9-migration/04-migrate-manual-d9.md
 ---

-In this doc, you'll create a new Drupal 9 site and migrate the code from an existing Drupal 8 site to it.
+Create a new Drupal 9 site and migrate the code from an existing Drupal 8 site to it.

 ## Will This Guide Work for Your Site?